1. Home

 How Long Does a Solar Inverter Last?

-Most residential string inverters have an expected lifespan and performance warranty period between 10 and 15 years, but can sometimes last up to two decades.
-However, most string inverters are replaced within the long operating lifetime of the solar panels to which they are connected.
+Most residential string inverters have an expected lifespan and performance warranty of 10-15 years, but can sometimes last up to two decades.
+However, most string inverters are replaced within the operating lifetime of the solar panels to which they are connected.

 What Solar Inverter Maintenance is Required?